 At the Law Offices of Wolf & Pravato, we strive to treat our clients like family and want to help you through this stressful time.

-In addition to helping you pursue a civil claim for damages, a Fort Lauderdale car accident lawyer from our firm can make sure that the insurance companies respect your rights.
+In addition to helping you pursue a civil claim for damages, an accident lawyer from our firm can make sure that the insurance companies respect your rights.
 In doing so, we can handle all of the communications and negotiations with the insurance companies on your behalf when we represent you.

 You can speak to one of our staff members in a free consultation by calling (954) 633-8270.
-We can discuss what insurance coverage may apply to your Fort Lauderdale car accident during this call.
+We can discuss what insurance coverage may apply to your car accident during this call.